Does the right stretch film matter?

 Low-quality stretch film which initially looks like a cheap solution may turn out to be very expensive.

-This is why AFP focuses on Total Cost of Ownership.
-At AFP, we have 50 years’ experience with developing high-grade and top-quality innovative films.
+This is why Trioworld focuses on Total Cost of Ownership.
+At Trioworld, we have 50 years’ experience with developing high-grade and top-quality innovative films.
 We also provide excellent service for pallet wrapping, for instance.
 With our 7-step audit model we can realise the lowest possible TCO, achieving double-digit reductions in the costs of stretch film.

 Are you interested?
 We would be pleased to look for ways together with you to realise considerable cost reductions in your organisation as well.
 Please contact us for further information.